tsackton/taelgar/People/PCs/The Dunmar Fellowship/Kenzo.md

 > I don’t answer but grasp her hand and bring her into meditation with me if she chooses
 > She talks quietly, not expecting a response.
 “I saw some shit growing up in [[Chardon]].
 Near the chalyte refineries.”
 > I don’t answer but squeeze her hand in acknowledgement
 > Her voice moves to your mind.
-“I had something that might have helped with this, but the orc took it.
+“I had something that might have helped with this, but the [[Orcs|orc]] took it.
 Must have sent it on as it wasn’t with my stuff.
 I can forgive your lack of Chardonian ancestry, us humans have to stick together.”
 > Interesting…you can communicate with your mind…
 > “Sometimes.
 It comes and goes.”
 > …are you from the north bank?